Maschinenmensch: Replicas

-Though some props and costumes from Metropolis did survive, the iconic Maschinenmensch apparently was destroyed during filming, but its actual fate is unknown.
+Though some props and costumes from Metropolis did survive, the iconic Maschinenmensch was probably destroyed during filming; its actual fate is unknown.

-Replicas of the robot are found in many museums, notably in the Deutsche Kinemathek in Berlin, the Cinématheque Francaise in Paris, and the Museum of the Moving Image in London.
+Replicas of the robot are found in many museums, notably in the Deutsche Kinemathek in Berlin, the Cinémathèque française in Paris, and the Science Museum in London.
 Oddly enough, almost all versions are silver rather than the original golden-bronze colour.